-A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an AD that would apply to The New Piper Aircraft Corporation Models PA-46-310P and PA-46-350P airplanes was published in the Federal Register on September 16, 1997 (62 FR 48542).
-The action proposed to require revising the Limitations Section of the FAA-approved Airplane Flight Manual (AFM) to specify procedures that would:
+A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an AD that will apply to AeroSpace Technologies of Australia Pty Ltd. (ASTA) Models N22B and N24A airplanes was published in the Federal Register on September 16, 1997 (62 FR 48520).
+The action proposed to require revising the Limitations Section of the FAAapproved Airplane Flight Manual (AFM) to specify procedures that would:

-Require flight crews to immediately request priority handling from Air Traffic Control to exit severe icing conditions (as determined by certain visual cues);

-- Prohibit flight in severe icing conditions (as determined by certain visual cues); - Prohibit use of the autopilot when ice is formed aft of the protected surfaces of the wing, or when an unusual lateral trim condition exists; and - Require that all icing wing inspection lights be operative prior to flight into known or forecast icing conditions at night.
+- Require flight crews to immediately request priority handling from Air Traffic Control to exit severe icing conditions (as determined by certain visual cues): - Prohibit flight in severe icing conditions (as determined by certain visual cues); - Prohibit use of the autopilot when ice is formed aft of the protected surfaces of the wing, or when an unusual lateral trim condition exists; and - Require that all icing wing inspection lights be operative prior to flight into known or forecast icing conditions at night.